bdawg1989/ScarletVioletRaidBot/README.md

  - `SendToBoxes` is `Automatic`(in case bot catches raid mon)
  - Auto Save is `Off`
  - Text Speed is `Fast`
-- **Important** - The first raid after running the bot will run as Free For ALL and not post the first embed so that the bot knows where to inject the first seed.
-This is normal behaviour.
 - Start the bot

 ## __Program Setup__